 He made some shoe suggestions and brought out a few pairs for me to try on.
 I liked the fact that he didn't push the flashy shoes with all the bells and whistles on me; instead, he showed me some styles that were reasonably priced (the same price as online!) and explained why he selected the ones he did.

 With each pair, he asked that I walk around the store and tell him my initial thoughts as soon as I put the shoe on and explain what I loved and what I hated.
 Naturally I asked him a million questions, and he cheerfully answered.
+He even watched as I ran outside wearing my favorite choices.
 My final selection was an easy decision, and I was fully satisfied with my purchase.

 The entire experience was pleasant and personal, and I left the store with a pair of running shoes that I would have never purchased without the help from a professional, expert runner.
 Both the brand and the style were something I would have steered clear from previously, but I'm so happy I stepped outside of my running shoe box — and stepped away from all my online stores!